 Gardener's Blade - 20"/50cm

 Originally developed for the Italian market for trimming in the vineyards this ditch blade is perfect for the gardener or grounds keeper who needs to trim around and in garden beds, along rows and around the edges of plantings.
 The very sharp curve at the first third of the blade makes it easy to remove weeds with little danger of cutting your valuable plants.
+Click here for a detail view of the blade's unique toe.
 We have found many uses for this blade: trimming along beds and rows, around raspberry or blackberry patches, near foundations and stairs, among hedges, near posts, trees, rocks and plantings, perfect for mowing around obstructions without damaging the blade or the item to be mowed around.
 You can trim without the backbreaking effort of stooping to cut or pull weeds.

 The Gardener's Blade is meant for trimming and is not suitable for mowing large areas.
 It will easily cut heavy plants or live woody stems up to 1/2" thick.
 Slow and careful stoning to sharpen the blade is important so the stone does not slip off the edge running the risk of cutting your knuckles on the edge of the turned down nose.